Abhi-1919/HMS_Project/README.md

 # HMS_Project
-This group Project Created by our team
-EduBridge Project
+EduBridge

-It is Spring Mvc Project Created using Maven Project adding Dependency of Spring Framework
+This is group Project Created by our team using Eclipse IDE and Maven Project
+FrontEnd: 'HTML,CSS,BOOTSTRAP,Jscript
+BackEnd: 'Spring Framework'
+DataBase:'MySql'